 I firmly believe that you are what you eat and I’m fascinated by the gut microbiota.
 It is my view that this will be key to managing disease in the coming decades.

-I’m also exploring natural alternatives to cleaning products and skin care.
+In addition to food recipes I’m exploring natural alternatives to cleaning products and skin care.
 Through my own research I am beginning to understand the effect that chemicals have on our health.

 Along with creating recipes for my blog, I work with companies and magazines to create bespoke recipes.